gazuntype/Udacity/README.md

 # Udacity
-Udacity projects for Virtual Reality learning
+Personal Udacity projects for Virtual Reality learning
 # Contents
 Contains various Unity VR projects that are personal versions of the Udacity VR course projects.